DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

  "That just means I made the surprise too good!"
 She let go.
 "I am not mad, Twi, if I was mad I'd be like *grrr*" She growled loudly, splaying her legs.
 "See?
 But I can't be like that because it totally was my fault even if you have a really thick skull.
 And it's your birthday too!
 So I am *twice* as not mad."

  "I'll make up to you."
 Twilight turned back to Diane and noticed, for the first time, that she had dressed lightly for the occasion, with a deep red kerchief on top of her flanks and falling like a skirt, the barely visible black designs on it vaguely similar to rose branches A second kerchief was on her head, a yellow bandana with a flower-like sun on it.
-"You still have that?"
+"Oh.
+I...
+Feel underdressed now."

+ "Don't talk nonsense.
+You look great on that."

+Twilight looked at herself.
+It was the same jacket, edging the dangerous line between homely and ugly, that she had worn every other day for the last year.

+ "Dear sun I am a thirty years old teacher."
+She realized with a measure of horror. ""